BEMEOW/bemeowapp/README.md

 ### **Security & Blowfish Compliance**
 - **Transaction Validation**: All transactions sent to the user’s wallet for signing are standard Solana transfers (to presale wallet/token account).
 - **Error Handling**:
-  - Comprehensive silent `try/catch` logic with error boundaries.
+  - Comprehensive silent `try/catch` logic and error boundaries.
   - Error Boundares are silent or user-notified based on relevance.
 - **RPC Rate Limits**:
   - Tight restrictions prevent abuse and enhance app security.